nainglinnphyo/nest-drizzle/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-This repository is referenced from [https://github.com/knaadh/nestjs-drizzle](https://github.com/knaadh/nestjs-drizzle).
+Drizzle config is referenced from [https://github.com/knaadh/nestjs-drizzle](https://github.com/knaadh/nestjs-drizzle).